How to build the easiest Zigbee chair occupancy sensor

-If working from home has taught me one thing, it is that motion sensors, known also as passive infrared sensors (PIR), are worthless when sitting at a desk for hours.
-The problem these sensors face is that they rely on a significant amount of motion to be triggered, certainly more than is produced by typing on a keyboard.
-With my new DIY chair occupancy sensor, the lights stay on, no matter how still I am sitting.
+As remote work becomes the norm, I've discovered that motion sensors, or passive infrared sensors (PIR), are not sufficient when sitting at a desk for hours.
+These sensors need substantial movement to activate, more than what typing on a keyboard provides.
+With my DIY chair occupancy sensor, the lights stay on, regardless of how motionless I may be.

 What you will need to build a Zigbee chair occupancy sensor

-As the title suggests, this project relies on Zigbee, so you will have to have one of the Zigbee offerings set up in Home Assistant.
+As the title suggests, this project relies on Zigbee, so you'll need one of the Zigbee integrations set up in Home Assistant.
 I am using Zigbee2MQTT, and ZHA will also work.
-Next, you will need an Aqara/Xiaomi water leak sensor (model SJCGQ11LM).
-No, I am not joking, you will need a water leak sensor.
-Finally, the easiest way of detecting a person in a chair is by using something that already exists to do exactly that: a car seat pressure sensor.
+You'll also need an Aqara/Xiaomi water leak sensor (model SJCGQ11LM).
+Yes, you read that correctly, a water leak sensor is required.
+Lastly, to detect a person in a chair, we'll utilize an existing solution: a car seat pressure sensor.

-Using a Zigbee sensor has many advantages, mainly the fact that it can be powered by a single button cell.
-Its size means it can be hidden underneath the chair or attached somewhere unobstructive using double-sided tape.
-With everything tucked away nicely, you can use the chair without having to care about accidentally ripping out any cables.
+A Zigbee sensor offers numerous benefits, primarily its ability to be powered by a single button cell.
+Its compact size allows for discreet placement under the chair or attachment using double-sided tape.
+With everything neatly concealed, you can enjoy the chair without worrying about accidentally damaging any cables.

-As to why you need to use the Aqara/Xiaomi water leak sensor, it is simple: Just like every other binary sensor, for example a door/window sensor, the water leak sensor is either on (circuit closed) or off (circuit open).
-Water leak sensors work by having two exposed terminals which complete a circuit when they are submerged in a conductive liquid, such as tap water.
+The reason for choosing the Aqara/Xiaomi water leak sensor is quite simple: like other binary sensors, such as a door/window sensor, the water leak sensor is either on (circuit closed) or off (circuit open).
+Water leak sensors function by completing a circuit when two exposed terminals are submerged in a conductive liquid, like tap water.

 Attaching the car seat pressure sensor